DavidOsipov/vision-ui/docs/security-kit.md

 ### `secureDevLog(level, component, message, context = {})`

 A structured, CSP-safe logging utility that **only runs in development environments**.
 In production, it does nothing.
-In a browser, it dispatches a `CustomEvent` to avoid direct `console` access, which can be a security risk.
-In Node.js, it uses the corresponding `console` method.

 - **`level`**: `'debug' | 'info' | 'warn' | 'error'`
 - **`component`**: `string` - The name of the component logging the message.